yanbinc2/ME_alg/README.md

     Outputs: output the accuracy table.

+5. "CNN_Modules_1D.py"

-5. "CNN_Modules_1D.py" --> This is the module file (function call) for the 1D CNN.
+    Function: function call for the 1D CNN.

+6. "CNN_Modules.py"

-6. "CNN_Modules.py" --> This is the module file (function call) for the 2D CNN.
+    Function: function call for the 2D CNN.
 #
 (b) Execution procedures:
-1. Run the Phase 2, which is "phase2_generate_seedregions_package.m" to generate the seed regions.
+1. Run "phase2_generate_seedregions_package.m" to generate the seed regions.
-2. Run "phase3.ipynb".
+2. Run "phase3_three_predicted_results.ipynb".
 It outputs several immediate pickle files and three mat files.
 The users may ignore pickle files.
 Three mat files are the data prepared for the next phase 4.
 The three mat files are "results_of_original.mat", "results_of_combination.mat" and "results_of_removal.mat".
-3. Run the Phase 4, which is  "phase4_merge_seedregions_package.m" to get merged tables.
+3. Run "phase4_merge_seedregions_package.m" to get merging tables.
-4. Run "phase5.ipynb" to obtain the clustering results.
+4. Run "phase5_merge_then_expand.ipynb" to obtain the clustering results.
 It outputs "accu_history.csv" to evaluate the accuracy as well.